sencheng/CoBeL-spike/README.md

 `cmake -DCMAKE_INSTALL_PREFIX:PATH=</install/path> -DMUSIC_ROOT_DIR=</path/to/MUSIC_install_dir> -DZMQ_INCLUDE_DIR=</path/to/where/cppzmq/in/step/7/was/extracted>/cppzmq-4.7.1/ </path/to/music-adapters/src>`

-8- Install the "openfield" environemnt.
+8- Install the environemnt.
 To do this, you should execute the following commands in your terminal:

 ```bash